Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](fwp.png)

 The application Rule is created as shown below.
 The first rule is applied to the HR-subnet while the other rule is applied to the Dev-subnet.
-The source of the first rule is the IP address space of the HR-subnet, the rule allows access to only the FQDN (linkedin.com & coursera.org) specified in the rule while other connections will be blocked.
+The source of the first rule is the IP address space of the HR-subnet, the rule allows access to only the fully qualified domain name (FQDN) (linkedin.com & coursera.org) specified in the rule while other connections will be blocked.
 The source of the second rule is the IP address space of the Dev-subnet and the rule only allows access to FQDN (github.com) specified in the rule while other connections will also be blocked.

 ![image](appr.PNG)